-Physical solitude creates a temporary separation from the distractions and activities that fill daily life, but true external simplification involves more than renunciation of material possessions.
-It is a process that divests the heart of the activities and roles upon which personality relies.
+Physical solitude creates a temporary separation from the distractions and activities that fill daily life.
 The Buddha suggested, "A bhikkhu resorts to a secluded resting place: the forest, the root of a tree, a mountain, a ravine, a hillside cave, a charnel ground, a jungle thicket, an open space, a heap of straw."
-We could, of course, expand that list to include the modern option of a formal retreat center.
+We could expand that list to include the modern options of formal retreat centers or a quiet corner in your home that you use for daily meditation practice.

 At the rudimentary level, this detachment may be likened to a spiritual vacation.
 A retreat may be for any length of time, from a single day of silence to many years.
 It can be a relief to take time away from the exaggerated responsibilities of your routine.
 Most people need some degree of periodic solitude to learn to calm the anxious heart and quiet the distracted mind.
-Alternating time for inner retreat with time fully engaged with career, family, and social concerns makes for a balanced approach to the lay lifestyle.
-Ultimately, silence supports depth in meditation, but it is through our social interactions that our understanding matures and is tested.
-The Buddha's life is an exemplary model for balancing seclusion with the compassionate engagement with society.
-There were periods in his ministry when he remained aloof from his disciples, and many times when he taught, led, and served the community.
+Alternating time for retreat with time fully engaged with career, family, and social concerns makes for a balanced approach to the lay lifestyle.
+Silence supports depth in meditation, but it is through our social interactions that our understanding matures and is tested.
+The Buddha's life is an exemplary model for balancing seclusion with compassionate engagement with society.
+There were periods in his ministry when he remained aloof from his disciples and periods when he taught, led, and served the community.

 I have a deep love for silence.
 It has been an indispensable asset on my own path of inner discovery.
-At the age of forty-three, I have spent approximately seven years in silence.
+At the age of sixty, I have spent approximately nine years in silence.
 Not everyone will need to or have the opportunity to undertake extended retreats, and concentration can still be developed in active social settings-but spiritual satisfaction is something you must discover alone.
 You might stay in a monastery, reserve a room at a retreat center, go camping in the mountains, sit in a city park, or abide comfortably in a quiet room in your own home.
-The place does not matter, although retreat centers offer the advantage of skilled teachers and safe conditions for the settling of the mind.
+The place does not matter, although retreat centers offer the advantage of skilled teachers and safe conditions for settling the mind.